open-quantum-safe/liboqs/README.md

 ## Quickstart

-### Ubuntu/macOS
+### Linux/macOS

-0. Install dependencies:
+1. Install dependencies:

 	On Ubuntu:

 		sudo apt install autoconf automake libtool gcc libssl-dev python3-pytest unzip xsltproc doxygen graphviz

 	On macOS, using a package manager of your choice (we've picked Homebrew):

 		brew install autoconf automake libtool openssl wget doxygen graphviz pip3 install pytest

-1. Get the source:
+2. Get the source:

 		git clone -b master https://github.com/open-quantum-safe/liboqs.git
 		cd liboqs

 	and build:

 		autoreconf -i
 		./configure
 		make clean
 		make -j

+	Various options can be passed to configure to disable algorithms, use different implementations, specify which OpenSSL library to use, or cross-compile.
+See `./configure --help` for details.

 	(If on macOS you encounter an error like `Can't exec "libtoolize": No such file or directory at ...`, try running with `LIBTOOLIZE=glibtoolize autoreconf -i`.)

-2. The main build result is `liboqs.a`, a static library.
+3. The main build result is `liboqs.a`, a static library.
 (This may be placed in the `.libs` directory.)
 There are also a variety of programs built under the `tests` directory:

 	- `test_kem`: Simple test harness for key encapsulation mechanisms
 	- `test_sig`: Simple test harness for key signature schemes
 	- `kat_kem`: Program that generates known answer test (KAT) values for key encapsulation mechanisms using the same procedure as the NIST submission requirements, for checking against submitted KAT values using `tests/test_kat.py`
 	- `kat_sig`: Program that generates known answer test (KAT) values for signature schemes using the same procedure as the NIST submission requirements, for checking against submitted KAT values using `tests/test_kat.py`
 	- `speed_kem`: Benchmarking program for key encapsulation mechanisms; see `./speed_kem --help` for usage instructions
 	- `speed_sig`: Benchmarking program for signature mechanisms; see `./speed_sig --help` for usage instructions
 	- `example_kem`: Minimal runnable example showing the usage of the KEM API
 	- `example_sig`: Minimal runnable example showing the usage of the signature API
 	- `test_aes`, `test_sha3`: Simple test harnesses for crypto sub-components

 	A range of tests (including all `test_*` and `kat_*` programs above) can be run using

 		python3 -m pytest

-3. To generate HTML documentation of the API, run:
+4. To generate HTML documentation of the API, run:

 		make docs

 	Then open `docs/doxygen/html/index.html` in your web browser.

 ### Windows

 Binaries can be generated using the Visual Studio solution in the `VisualStudio` folder.
-The supported schemes are defined in the projects' `winconfig.h` file.
+The supported schemes are defined in the project's `winconfig.h` file.

 ### Others

-Instructions for OpenBSD and ARM can be found in the [wiki](https://github.com/open-quantum-safe/liboqs/wiki/Building).
+Instructions for building on OpenBSD and ARM can be found in the [wiki](https://github.com/open-quantum-safe/liboqs/wiki/Building).

-## Docs
+## Documentation

 Further information can be found in the [wiki](https://github.com/open-quantum-safe/liboqs/wiki).